gqmaguirejr/Canvas-tools/README.md

 17 starting with other letter (0.77%)

-Some statistics about the CEFR levels of the words as determined by the four main data sources The totals as are the total numbers of the input words that were found in this source.
+Some statistics about the CEFR levels of the words as determined by the four main data sources The totals are the total numbers of the input words in this source.
-The percentage shown following the totals indicate what portion of the words from this source that were used in the course pages.
+The percentage shown following the totals indicates what portion of the words from this source were used in the course pages.
-The American 3000 and 5000 sources have an explicit column of plurals, the rest are considered "singular"
+The American 3000 and 5000 sources have an explicit column of plurals; the rest are considered "singular".
 The level xx indicates that the word does not have a known CEFR level.
 American 3000: total: 2012 (67.09%), singular: 1554, plural: 460
 	singular: {'A1': 543, 'A2': 443, 'B1': 305, 'B2': 263}